 At the end of the story, Bob is left with 85 grand.
 After up to 60% in taxes (depending on where Bob lives), overhead, mortgage, licensing, and beer money, that leaves him with a net of $11,000.
 He sticks half of that in his mattress for next season's expenses and leaves for Hawaii.

 This process is beginning right now, in conversations up and down the West Coast as pounds finish curing and distros balance their books to see how much they can sink into purchasing this year.
 How does your cannabis business take this fragile supply chain into account?
-At OmniCann we are acutely aware of these problems: in this story, many of our team members would be Bob.
+At OmniCann we are acutely aware of these problems: in this story, many of our team members would be Bob or Alice.
 Our current and future development takes these issues into account.

 Here's hoping you make a profit this year!